ietf-teep/architecture/draft-ietf-teep-architecture.md

-There are also threats of hostile or abusive TAMs that act out of expectation of Device Administrators, for example, pushing out TAs that contain some data collection or use users' device resources for distributed jobs for a TAM.
+There are also threats of hostile or abusive TAMs that act out of expectation of Device Administrators, for example, pushing out TAs that contain some data collection or use device resources for distributed jobs for a TAM.
 All the potential damanges that a compromised TAM can make can be done by a hostile TAM.
 A hostile TAM differs in knowingly launch some abusive behavior.